Avir-AI/EEG_Applications_Hub/README.md

 <details>
   <summary>Human-Computer Interaction (HCI)</summary>
+  Human-Computer Interaction (HCI) is an evolving field focused on improving the ways people interact with digital systems and technologies.
+As HCI techniques advance, particularly with the integration of Extended Reality (XR) technologies like Virtual Reality (VR) and Augmented Reality (AR), understanding and enhancing user experiences becomes increasingly crucial.
+Electroencephalography (EEG) plays a significant role in this context by providing insights into users' cognitive and emotional states, which can be used to refine and personalize interactions.
+The application of artificial intelligence (AI) in analyzing EEG data further enhances this by enabling more accurate and dynamic recognition of user intentions and emotions.
+By combining EEG with AI, HCI systems can become more intuitive and responsive, improving overall user experience and efficiency in various applications, from training and learning to emotional recognition and intent prediction.

   <li><a href="https://www.inderscienceonline.com/doi/abs/10.1504/IJBM.2024.135160">Recent trends and challenges in human computer interaction using automatic emotion recognition: a review</a></li>
   <li><a href="https://www.tandfonline.com/doi/abs/10.1080/10447318.2022.2116530">A Systematic Review of Human–Computer Interaction (HCI) Research in Medical and Other Engineering Fields</a></li>
   <li><a href="https://dl.acm.org/doi/full/10.1145/3582272">A Survey on Measuring Cognitive Workload in Human-Computer Interaction</a></li>